bushvin/hass-integrations/README.md

 2. Copy the `mopidy` directory to `<config dir>/custom_components/`

 ### Setup
+#### zeroconf
+Your Mopidy Servers can be detected and addedto Home Assitant through zeroconf.

 #### GUI
 1. Go to the *Integrations* page and click **+ ADD INTEGRATION**
 1. Select *Mopidy* in the list of integrations